Maddiefyfe/reference-website/README.md

-23. What is the area property in CSS grid we use for the child elements?
+  <b>23.
+What is the area property in CSS grid we use for the child elements?</b>

 We use grid-row and grid-column properties for child elements.